 In-Network Services Out-of- Network Services

 Deductible per Calendar Year

-Individual \$200 \$300
+Individual \$350 \$700

-Family \$400 \$900
+Family \$700 \$1,400

 Out-of-Pocket Maximum per Calendar Year

-Individual \$1,000 \$2,000
+Individual \$2,000 \$4,000

-Family \$2,000 \$4,000
+Family \$4,000 \$8,000

-The following fixed-dollar co-payments apply to office or emergency room visits as noted below.
-If one of these fixed-dollar co-payments applies, the remainder of the cost of the visit is not subject to coinsurance or the MMCP deductibles.
-However, medical diagnostic services and other medical services performed during the office visit will be subject to coinsurance and the MMCP deductibles, except where these services are ACA Preventive Health Services.
+The following fixed-dollar co-payments apply to certain visits as noted below.
+If one of these fixed-dollar co-payments applies, the remainder of the cost of the visit is not subject to coinsurance or the MMCP/MHSUD deductibles.
+However, medical diagnostic services and other medical services performed during the visit will be subject to coinsurance and the MMCP/MHSUD deductibles, except where these services are ACA Preventive Health Services.

-Office Visit Fixed-dollar Co- payment for Providers in General Practice, Pediatrics, Obstetrics/Gynecology, Family Practice, Internal Medicine, Nurse Practitioners, Physician Assistants, Physical Therapists, and Chiropractors \$20 N/A Office Visit Fixed-dollar Copayment for Providers in General Practice, Pediatrics, Obstetrics/Gynecology, Family Practice, Internal Medicine, Nurse Practitioners, Physician Assistants, Physical Therapists, and Chiropractors if the Office is in a Convenient Care Clinic \$10 N/A Office Visit Fixed-dollar Co- payment for all Other Providers \$35 N/A Urgent Care Center Fixed-dollar Co-payment \$20 N/A Emergency Room Fixed-dollar Co-payment \$75 \$75 Eligible Expenses Payable After Deductible is Satisfied 95% 75% Eligible Expenses Payable After Out-of-Pocket Maximum Is Reached 100% 100%
+Office Visit Fixed-Dollar Co- Payment for Providers in General Practice, Behavioral Health (Including Virtual Office Visit), Pediatrics, Obstetrics/Gynecology, Family Practice, and Internal Medicine, and with Nurse Practitioners, Physician Assistants, Physical Therapists, and Chiropractors \$25 N/A Office Visit Fixed-Dollar Co- Payment in a Convenient Care Clinic \$10 N/A Office Visit Fixed-Dollar Co- Payment for All Other Providers \$40 N/A Telemedicine Visit Fixed-Dollar Co-Payment (through the Plan's designated ancillary benefit Telemedicine vendor) \$10 N/A Urgent Care Center Visit Fixed- Dollar Co-Payment \$25 N/A Emergency Room Visit Fixed- Dollar Co-Payment \$100 \$100 Eligible Expenses Payable After Deductible is Satisfied (coinsurance) 90% 70% Eligible Expenses Payable After Out-of-Pocket Maximum Is Reached 100% 100% the MMCP (including the MHSUD), and among the MMCP and the CHCB.

-^{}Please see pages 65 through 69 to determine how the deductibles and out-of-pocket maximums interact within the MMCP, and among the MMCP, the CHCB, and the MHSA.
+^{}Please see pages 64 through 67 and 70 through 73 to determine how the deductibles and out-of-pocket maximums interact within

-This charge may exceed \$75 if the care you receive does not meet the Plan definition of an Emergency.
-However, this charge will not apply if the Emergency visit results in admission to the hospital.
-See pages 69 through 70.
+This charge may exceed \$100 if the care you receive does not meet the Plan's definition of an Emergency.
+However, this charge will not apply if the Emergency visit results in admission to the Hospital.
+See pages 68 and 73 through 74.

-The percentage of Eligible Expenses payable may be reduced if applicable care coordination/medical management procedures are not followed.
-See page 79.
+The percentage of Eligible Expenses payable may be reduced if applicable medical management procedures and notice requirements are not followed.
+See pages 77 through 78 and 92.

-See pages 122 through 125 for special rules applicable to routine physical exams.
+See pages 129 through 132 for special rules applicable to routine physical exams.

-To the extent required by applicable law, the MMCP deductibles, fixed-dollar co-payments and coinsurance described above will not apply to ACA Preventive Health Services obtained from an In-Network Provider.
+To the extent required by applicable law, the MMCP (including the MHSUD) deductibles, fixed-dollar co-payments and coinsurance described above will not apply to ACA Preventive Health Services obtained from an In-Network Provider.